 SMS plays Santa and ensures gifts are delivered to underprivileged children

-The Santa Shoebox Project, which annually organises Christmas gifts from members of the public for underprivileged children, has grown from 180 Santa Shoeboxes in 2006, to a whopping 70,200 gifts collected from 36 locations in 2011.
-Along with this growth has come a range of logistical challenges so this year the organizers put SMS to the test to aid communication with its donors.
+The Santa Shoebox Project, which annually organises end-of-year gifts from members of the public for underprivileged children, has grown from 180 Santa Shoeboxes in 2006, to a whopping 1,378,073 gifts collected from 60+ locations by 2025.
+Along with this growth has come a range of logistical challenges so in 2011 the organisers put SMS to the test to aid communication with its donors.

-Typically Irenè Pieters, national co-ordinator for the Santa Shoebox Project, sees a shortfall of between 10-30% of the pledged gift boxes.
-This year, thanks to a donation of SMS messages by BulkSMS.com, Pieters was able to SMS reminders to donors in major centres in advance to the drop-off, and then send targeted SMS reminders to the no-shows, anywhere in the country, dramatically reducing the no-show rate.
+Prior to implementing the SMS system, the Project, saw a shortfall of between 10-30% of the pledged gift boxes.
+Since that time, thanks to an annual donation of SMS messages by BulkSMS.com, the Project sends SMS reminders to donors in advance of the drop-off, and then sends targeted SMS reminders to the no-shows, anywhere in the country, dramatically reducing the no-show rate.

-After the first drop off date in October this year, 30% of Johannesburg donors had yet to deliver their gift box.
+At the first drop off that the SMS notifications were trialled in October 2011, 30% of Johannesburg donors had yet to deliver their gift box.
 After a targeted SMS reminder was sent to the no shows, this dropped to around 12%.
 In Cape Town, where the Santa Shoebox Project started and home to the biggest collection points with 31,500 gift boxes pledged in total, the no show rate was reduced from 10% to 6%.
 And Pietermaritzburg, a new participant in 2011, initially saw only 44% of donors deliver their boxes, and this was increased to 68% after the SMS message went out.

 BulkSMS.com’s application-to-person (A2P) messaging service is being used around the world for emergency notifications such as schools being closed for snow days or updates on the spread of diseases.
 The company also offers non-profit organisations, schools and faith-based organisations SMS messages at cost, to be used for non-commercial purposes.
 More information can be found here.